What moves the Stock Market?

 News and Events Do not Move the Stocks

 Mainstream media would like you to believe that the news are driving the markets.
 They always find a reason to explain why stocks go down or go up.
 The truth is everyday there are good news and bad news and the media picks the headline to explain the stock market action that has already happened.
-Sometimes the headline changes upside down during the same day: Here is an example of how news does not drive the stock market, but it is the social mood that ultimately decides how these news are interpreted.
+Sometimes the headline changes upside down during the same day, but it is the social mood that ultimately decides how these news are interpreted.
 According to socionomic theory, news is the result of prevailing social mood.
 Thus, good news tend to appear at market tops, and bad news appear at market bottoms.

 Earnings Do not Drive the Stocks